alexahern0808/ContractFault/.github/CONTRIBUTING.md

 - **Determinism is not negotiable.** Any report-producing change must keep output byte-identical for identical inputs.
 Add or extend a determinism test alongside your change.
+- **Every classification rule ships with a test.** New rule codes in the analyzer land together with table rows in `docs/CONTRACT.md` and a test in `internal/analyze`.

+## Local workflow